 Entry requirements for EU/international students: As above (or the equivalent international qualifications).
 If English is not your first language, you will need to hold IELTS 6.5 in all areas.

-Some of our students have gone on to stage two postgraduate training in order to practise as registered health psychologists whilst others have secured funded PhDs in health psychology related areas.
-Others have used the MSc to gain places on clinical psychology training programmes or to access training in areas including Cognitive Behavioural Therapy and Increasing Access to Psychological Treatment (IAPT).
+Some of our students have gone on to stage two postgraduate training to practise as registered health psychologists whilst others have secured funded PhDs in health psychology-related areas.
+Others have used the MSc to gain places on clinical psychology training programmes or to access training in areas including Cognitive Behavioural Therapy and Increasing Access to Psychological Treatment services.

 If you need any more information from us, eg on courses, accommodation, applying, car parking, fees or funding, please contact us and we will do everything we can to help you.Contact us